How hot is it in the West? Let us count the ways

 - Excessive heat warnings have been issued for parts of California, Nevada and Arizona

-- Heat wave expected to persist throughout the week
+- This heat wave is expected to last through the week

-San Francisco, California (CNN)It's so hot in the West that the scorching heat is breaking records, causing massive power outages and prompting flight cancellations.
+San Francisco (CNN)It's so hot in the West that the scorching heat is breaking records, causing massive power outages and prompting flight cancellations.

-The peak may be coming Tuesday as Phoenix is expected to hit a high of 119 degrees Fahrenheit and Death Valley, California, could be all too fitting for its name, as the National Weather Service forecasts a high of 127 degrees.
+The peak may be coming Tuesday as Phoenix is expected to hit a high of 119 degrees Fahrenheit and Death Valley, California, could live up to its name, as the National Weather Service forecasts a high of 127 degrees.

-Las Vegas could also see peaks on Tuesday and Wednesday.
-The city could gamble with its highest temperature ever observed, which was 117 degrees Fahrenheit in 2013.
+Las Vegas could also see peaks on Tuesday and Wednesday, perhaps even gambling with its highest temperature ever observed, which was 117 degrees Fahrenheit in 2013.

 Excessive heat warnings have been issued for inland California, southern Nevada and parts of southwest Arizona until Friday.
 More than 29 million residents in California are under a heat warning or advisory.